 Health Systems, Nursing Leadership, and Effectiveness Science Master's

---Students may elect one area of focus for master's study: Leadership or Informatics
+--Students may elect one area of focus for master's study: Leadership, Informatics or Population Health.

 Informatics Certificate (non-degree)